-Even so, at this very moment of the Anthropocene much of our plastic consumption is still frivolous.
-As a result we are contributing to an unfortunate legacy for our climate and ecosystem; just by buying the most popular and available products, products that we need!
+What's more, much of our plastic consumption is frivolous.
+We're contributing to an unfortunate legacy for our climate and ecosystem just by buying the most popular and available products – products that we need!

-Frank Green offer a range of customisable eco friendly reusable coffee cups in various sizes.
+Frank Green offers a range of customisable eco-friendly reusable coffee cups in various sizes.

 We love Sea Salt's canvas bags.
 You can get these for £5 each or 2 for £8.

 On average, a lifetime of menstruating requires around 11,000 period products per person.
-Considering it can take centuries for applicators and pads to break down, it’s scary to know that the Marine Conservation Society found 20 sanitary items per 100m of shoreline.
-Luckily there are all kinds of safe, plastic free and affordable options on offer in many shapes and sizes to suit all needs.
-Why not try a menstrual cup, ditch applicator tampons, and buy 100% organic?
+Considering it can take centuries for applicators and pads to break down, it’s scary to think that the Marine Conservation Society found 20 sanitary items per 100m of shoreline.
+Luckily there are all kinds of safe, plastic-free and affordable options on offer in many shapes and sizes to suit all needs.
+Why not try a menstrual cup, ditch applicator tampons and buy 100% organic?

-Food wrapping is one of our biggest plastic waste issue at hand, with a large stake in our growingly troubling excess of unrecyclable and non-biodegradable garbage.
-Luckily there are many companies you can order fruit, vegetable and dairy boxes online directly to your door- in Bristol we love Leigh Court Farm.
+Food wrapping is one of our biggest plastic waste issues, with a growing stake in our troubling excess of unrecyclable and non-biodegradable garbage.
+Luckily, there are many companies that deliver fruit and veg boxes online directly to your door – in Bristol we love Leigh Court Farm.